Automation API: launching and controlling UDB¶

 is set up correctly to execute Undo code.

-For example, it’s possible to write a my_script.py
+For example, it’s possible to write a my_script.py file like this:

 from undo.udb_launcher import UdbLauncher